Atari CX40 joystick

 The Atari-style joystick declined in popularity as games relied on multiple buttons for gameplay.
-Systems from the third generation of video game consoles, such as the Nintendo Entertainment System and Sega Master System included two action buttons on their controllers (with the NES controller also including two menu buttons).
+Systems from the third generation of video game consoles, such as the Nintendo Entertainment System and Master System included two action buttons on their controllers (with the NES controller also including two menu buttons).
 Atari's own Atari 7800 shipped with two-button controllers as well.

 Description

 The Atari joystick works by connecting the ground pin to one of several pins in the Atari joystick port, thereby dropping the voltage on that pin and creating a signal that can be noticed by a controller in the computer.
 For this reason, Atari-style joysticks are sometimes referred to as "digital joysticks", largely to differentiate them from the analog joysticks found on systems like the Apple II and IBM PC.

 The main structure of the CX40 is formed from a concave moulded thermoplastic base with a separate flat lid that covers the opening on the top of the base.
 Four cylindrical protrusions on the inside of the base hold a printed circuit board (PCB) above the bottom, roughly centered vertically.
 A conical post on the base passes vertically through a hole in the middle of the PCB.

 The PCB has five membrane switches mounted on top.
 Four of the switches are arranged in a cross pattern around the hole in the middle of the PCB; the fifth is offset near one of the corners.
 The PCB connects the switches to pins in the 9-pin D-connector that leads to the console via a cutout in the upper right corner of the base.
 The cutout is shaped to grip a moulded strain relief on the cable.

 The stick itself is a moulded polypropylene form consisting of a hollow vertical cylinder with a hemispherical dome at one end.
 The stick is placed on top of the conical post in the base, and the lid is placed over it.
 This clamps the stick between the post and the circular cutout in the lid.
 When pressure is applied to move the stick, it can rotate on the post by sliding the hemisphere within the circular cutout.